Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### The Epilogue property

-An `epilogue` block should be used when you want to execute some commands after a job has finished, either successfully or unsuccessfully.
+An `epilogue` block should be used when you want to execute commands after a job has finished, either successfully or unsuccessfully.

 Please notice that a pipeline *will not fail* if one or more commands in the